Understanding your CP03C Notice

-- Complete a Form 5405, First-Time Homebuyer Credit and Repayment of the Credit, and attach it to a Form 1040, U.S. Individual Income Tax Return or a Form 1040X, Amended U.S. Individual Income Tax Return.
+- Complete a Form 5405, Repayment of the First-Time Homebuyer Credit (.pdf) and attach it to a Form 1040, U.S. Individual Income Tax Return (.pdf) or a Form 1040X, Amended U.S. Individual Income Tax Return (.pdf).

 - Repay the tax credit you received if the house you purchased is no longer your main home.

 - File your completed forms electronically.